5 Day Barbados Itinerary for Fun & Sun

 Is Barbados Expensive?

-In general, Barbados can be an expensive place to visit.
+Barbados can be an expensive place to visit.
 Most items on the island need to be imported from the USA or the United Kingdom.

-The west coast tends to be more expensive compared to south Barbados.
+The west coast tends to be more expensive compared to southern Barbados.
 While Barbados can be pricey, it is possible to make your trip to Barbados affordable and for you to see the island on a budget.

 You will find luxury and budget options available in Barbados, from food to accommodations.
 Barbados is a fun place to visit, and whether you spend a little or a lot, you can enjoy its beauty.
+I found accommodations cheaper than Aruba and food cheaper than Antigua.

 Getting Around Barbados

-There are a few different ways to get around Barbados: rental car, bus, walking, or taxi.
 The local buses are small cargo vans or school buses that drive around various places on the island.
 Even though they are private, they have set routes.
-The bus cost is $2 in Barbados and will cover all major tourist areas.
+The bus cost is $2 USD in Barbados and will cover all major tourist areas.

 Make sure to ask the driver if the bus will take you to your destination.
 If it’s not the right bus, the driver or passengers will direct you to catch the right one.
 Locals are very helpful with directions, especially if you can show your destination on a map.

 One thing to note, the cargo van buses will try and fit as many passengers into the vehicle as there are seats.
-Being a larger-built girl, it got a little squished at times, but nothing too uncomfortable.
+Being a plus-size girl, it got a little squished at times, but nothing too uncomfortable.

 Renting a car is another good way to get around the tiny island.
 You will be able to rent a car at the airport.
 Renting a car would allow you the freedom to travel anywhere on the island at any time, and in comfort.